- Department Overview

 Sample PGY III Rotation Schedule> July-June Outpatient Clinics:

-Note: All residents will do Adult Outpatient Psychiatry (University and Veterans Affairs Medical Center), Substance Use Disorder, outpatient child/adolescent clinic and Psychotherapy clinic as well as one of the outpatient specialty clinics.
+Note: All residents will do Adult Outpatient Psychiatry (University and Veterans Affairs Medical Center), Substance Use Disorder, and Psychotherapy clinics as well as one of the outpatient specialty clinics.

-The final year curriculum focuses more on resident consolidation of prior learning with more senior roles in inpatient and C/L roles helping to mentor junior residents.
+The final year curriculum focuses more on resident consolidation of prior learning with more senior roles in inpatient and C/L roles helping to mentor junior residents as well as a half day of Medication Continuity Clinic.
 Six months of electives round out the curriculum with the residents' particular interests helping direct sub-specialization or work choices.
-Past electives have been Hospital Psychopharmacology, Veterans Clinical Living Center Consultation, Tele-psychiatry, Women's Health, PTSD, Emergency Psychiatry, Consultation-Liaison Psychiatry, ECT, Transcranial Magnetic Stimulation, Group Psychotherapy, Hypnosis, Resident as Teacher, Substance Abuse, Pain Management, and Research.
+Recent past electives have included Hospital Psychopharmacology, Veterans Clinical Living Center Consultation, Tele-psychiatry, Women's Health, PTSD, Emergency Psychiatry, Consultation-Liaison Psychiatry, ECT, Transcranial Magnetic Stimulation, Group Psychotherapy, Substance Abuse, Pain Management, and Research.
 Residents are encouraged to develop new electives that suit their interests.
+Residents complete their scholarly project this year and are strongly encouraged to present this at a national meeting.
+Senior residents also teach a course to PGY1's throughout the year.
 Psychiatry and Neurology Board Review course, Transition to Practice, and continuation of clinical psychotherapy supervision in a group format prepares the resident for future board certification and employment.

 Sample PGY IV Rotation Schedule: